Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: Numerical simulations

 \subsection{Methodology}

-In order to compare the performance of the detection protocols, we require a representative signal for each.
-This is challenging given the computational constraints, as the simulations are restricted to clusters at most six (or eight) interconnected NV centers.
-Then, to generate reliable representative signals, we average the results across hundreds of random clusters, continuing until the average signal remains stable, indicating that convergence is reached.
+In order to compare the performance of the detection protocols, we require a representative signal for each density and protocol.
+This is challenging given the computational constraints: the simulations are restricted to clusters of a few interconnected NV centers.
+Then, to generate reliable representative signals, we average the output NV signal across hundreds of random clusters, continuing until the average signal remains stable, indicating that convergence is reached.
 This approach, within our computational limitations, captures the randomness of NV center positioning and consequent diversity of dipole-dipole coupling structures that give rise to heterogeneous signals.

 To create each random cluster, we place 30 NV centers following uniform probability distribution within a volume that would correspond to 30 NV centers if these were periodically arranged.
 This volume is